dmackdev/egui_json_tree/README.md

     })
     .show(ui);

-// Reset the expanded state of all arrays/objects to respect the `default_expand` setting. response.reset_expanded(ui);
+// By default, the tree will expand/collapse all arrays/objects
+// to respect the `default_expand` setting when it changes.
+// If required, you can manually trigger this reset, e.g. after a button press: if ui.button("Reset").clicked() {
+  response.reset_expanded(ui);
+}
 ```

 ## Supported JSON Types